yakushimaDAO/docs/content/en/howtoget.md

 An additional 12 $YAKU per day for each complete set of three you are holding

-* Staking your motorcycle: On launch day, you will be able to stake your motorcycle(s) in your garage.
-You will receive 6 $YAKU per day, per bike in addition to the standard 2 per day for holding.
 * Racing your motorcycle: Every first place finish grants the winner 3 $YAKU, second place 2 $YAKU and third place 1 $YAKU

 ## In a two year timeline, this will mean: